 Watch now:

-Zohar Weiman-Kelman, rising Queer Yiddish and poetry scholar, describes their journey to Yiddish.
+Zohar Weiman-Kelman--scholar of Queer Studies, Yiddish Studies, and Jewish literature--describes their journey to Yiddish.
 They explain their "crush" on Glückel of Hameln (a medieval woman diarist who wrote in Western Yiddish) which led to a Yiddish language class with Hanan Bordin, and finally finding Yiddish women's poetry.

 This is an excerpt from an oral history with Zohar Weiman-Kelman.